—Rates are lower, and in-house finance experts know where to find the money

 To streamline the financing process for homeowners, some home-improvement companies provide in-house support to their customers.
 Some pool builders around the country offer an alternative to having customers wade through the maze of options available from banks and credit unions.

 For example, Blue Haven Pools offices around the U.S. provide an in-house professional to help potential buyers obtain financing.
-This individual reviews each credit application, obtains the applicant’s credit scores, helps determines the most appropriate lenders for each case, and coordinates the loan applications.
+This individual reviews each pool-loan credit form, obtains the applicant’s credit scores, helps determines the most appropriate lenders for each case, and coordinates the loan applications.

 ”Our goal in this is to marry would-be pool owners with lenders from around the country that offer the best rates and terms available,” says Nancy Miller, financing specialist for Blue Haven.